14 Jun Are shin splints stopping you from running?

 On the other side of the coin, it can be so frustrating when you get into a good running groove and all of a sudden feel as though someone is stabbing you in the legs every time you take a stride.
 Immediately running can become painful with every step and it can feel as though you’re going to lose all of your hard earned progress if you stop running.

 So what is this pain you’re experiencing?
 Shin splints or MTSS is a repetitive stress injury to the shin bone (Tibia) and surrounding connective tissue of the lower leg and is often caused by sudden increases in running volume or intensity.
+It can also be brought about by a change in footwear, or incorrectly fitted footwear creating undue pressure and stress – that’s why it’s essential that you find a pear of running shoes that fit comfortably and offer the necessary support.
+You might want to have a look at Vessi footwear, or other brands, until you find the ideal shoe for your needs.

 How to Run Further and for Longer with no Shin Pain

 Initially; following the onset of shin pain, rest is the best thing to do.
 Depending on the severity, this can be anywhere up to 6 weeks.
+And please, remember if there is no improvement in your symptoms you would be advised to see a healthcare professional like heartland podiatry.
+We can’t fix everything ourselves.

 If we remember back to year 9 Phys Ed; ice should be administered with rest.
 This should be done more immediately after exercise for up to 20 minutes.
 This will help reduce any inflammation and allow for healing.